Slowpoke079/weebpage/README.md

 - It used Gobuster for directory bruteforcing to find links
 - It uses Dirhunter for extending page finding
 - It tries to make your day better with bad ascii art and a pun!
 Because a sad redteam is a bad redteam.
+- It stays on domain.
+(It won't crawl other domain names then the initial specified "seed url".)
+So you will stay in your costumers scope!

 What it does not;